 Here, lion’s mane comes to the rescue.
-Lion’s mane has been shown to reduce the production of cytokines — a group of peptides (small chains of amino acids) and proteins that get released by immune system cells and are responsible for causing inflammation.
+Like shiitake mushrooms, Lion’s mane has been shown to reduce the production of cytokines — a group of peptides (small chains of amino acids) and proteins that get released by immune system cells and are responsible for causing inflammation.

 Lion’s mane includes a compound called amycenone, a compound that has both anti-inflammatory and antidepressant properties.
 Amycenone suppresses cytokines that contribute to neurological diseases including Alzheimer’s, bipolar disorder and schizophrenia.